-Because squid live for about one year, spawn, and then die, and because the fishery is so variable, it is not practical to predict future stock size in advance of the fishing season.
-As a consequence, it is not possible to estimate a long-term sustainable yield for squid, nor determine if recent catch levels or the current TACC will allow the stock to move towards a size that will support the MSY.
-There will be some years in which economic or other factors will prevent the TACC from being fully taken, whereas in other years the TACC may be lower than the potential yield.
-It is not known whether New Zealand squid stocks have ever been stressed through fishing mortality.
+Because squid live for about one year, spawn, and then die, and because recruitment is variable, with current data it is not possible to predict future stock size in advance of the fishing season.
+As a consequence, it is not currently possible to estimate the long-term sustainable yield for squid, nor determine if recent catch levels or the current TACC will allow the stock to move towards a size that will support the MSY.
+There will be some years in which economic or other factors will prevent the TACC from being fully taken, whereas in other years the TACC is likely to have been lower than the potential yield.